Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 Haidplatz

-Throughout the Old Town of Regensburg as quite a few wonderful plazas, and I would suggest spending some time in one or two of them to get a sense of life in the medieval times.
+Throughout the Old Town of Regensburg as quite a few wonderful plazas, and I would suggest spending some time in one or two of them to get a sense of life in medieval times.
 One of my favourites is Haidplatz.

 Haidplatz is the oldest and most traditional square in the Old Town, and most of the buildings around its edge were once the palaces for wealthy merchant families.
 The statue in the centre of the plaza is the Fountain of Justice, built in the Baroque style in 1656.